-Jon S. Ebert, Psy.D.Assistant Professor of Clinical Psychiatry
+Jon S. Ebert, Psy.D.Associate Professor of Clinical Psychiatry and Behavioral Sciences

 M.A., Trinity College at Trinity International University